MicrosoftDocs/cpp-docs/docs/linux/set-up-fips-compliant-secure-remote-linux-development.md

    ```

    > [!NOTE]
-   > `ssh-rsa`, `rsa-sha2-*`, `ecdsa-sha2-*` are the only FIPS compliant host key algorithms VS supports.
-For more information about what algorithms Visual Studio supports, see [Supported SSH Algorithms](./connect-to-your-remote-linux-computer.md#supported-ssh-algorithms).
+   > `ssh-rsa`, `rsa-sha2-*`, and `ecdsa-sha2-*` are the only FIPS compliant host key algorithms VS supports.
+For more information about the algorithms Visual Studio supports, see [Supported SSH Algorithms](./connect-to-your-remote-linux-computer.md#supported-ssh-algorithms).

    You're not limited to these options.
 You can configure `ssh` to use other ciphers, host key algorithms, and so on.
 Some other relevant security options you may want to consider are `PermitRootLogin`, `PasswordAuthentication`, and `PermitEmptyPasswords`.
 For more information, see the `man` page for `sshd_config` or the article [SSH Server Configuration](https://www.ssh.com/ssh/sshd_config).